chaudhryjunaid/setup-macos/README.md

   vim '+PlugClean!' +qall
   ```

 * Additionally, if you do not use iTerm, you will need to set your terminal font to a powerline font for vim to display special characters nicely.
-For iTerm this is done automatically via the ansible tag iterm..
+For iTerm this is done automatically via the ansible tag iterm.